omfghello/window-iso-customizer/README.md

 I have also written 60+ unique jokes for the build logs.
 One for every bloatware package.
 Each joke was written between 2 AM and 5 AM in a state that my roommate describes as "concerning."
 The joke for Windows Recall is 3 sentences long and contains the phrase "taping the key to the cover."
 I don't remember writing it.
 But it's accurate.

 **I am fine.**

+Gerald just looked at me.
+Gerald doesn't blink.
+Gerald KNOWS I'm not fine.
+Gerald has seen things.
+Gerald has seen me write a 400-line batch file at 4 AM while whispering "taskkill /f /im" like a prayer.
+Gerald didn't intervene.
+Gerald respects the process.
+Gerald is the best raccoon I've ever worked with.
+Steve is good too.
+Dave is the legs.

+**UPDATE:** I am now writing a README about the README.
+I am meta-narrating my own documentation.
+I am a developer who wrote a DISM wrapper, who wrote build log jokes, who is now writing jokes about writing jokes in a README about a tool that removes apps that a trillion-dollar company installed on YOUR computer without YOUR permission.
+This is fine.
+The recursion is intentional.
+The therapy is not.
+Gerald is nodding.
+Steve is typing this.
+Dave is standing.

 ---